Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Abstract

 \section{Abstract}

-We study a decentralized channel allocation problem in an ad-hoc Internet of Things (IoT) network underlaying on a spectrum licensed to an existing wireless network.
-In the considered IoT network, the impoverished computation capability and the limited antenna number on the IoT devices make them difficult to acquire the Channel State Information (CSI) for the multi-channels over the shared spectrum.
-In addition, in practice, the unknown patterns of the licensed users' transmission activities and the time-varying CSI due to fast fading or mobility of the IoT devices can also cause stochastic changes in the channel quality.
-Therefore, decentralized IoT links are expected to learn their channel statistics online based on the partial observations, while acquiring no information about the channels that they are not operating on.
-Meanwhile, they also have to reach an efficient, collision-free solution of channel allocation on the basis of limited coordination or message exchange.
-Our study maps this problem into a contextual multi-player, multi-arm bandit game, for which we propose a purely decentralized, three-stage policy learning algorithm through trial-and-error.
-Our theoretical analysis shows that the proposed learning algorithm guarantees the IoT devices to jointly converge to the social-optimal channel allocation with a sub-linear (i.e., polylogarithmic) regret with respect to the operational time.
-Simulation results demonstrate that the proposed algorithm strikes a good balance between efficient channel allocation and network scalability when compared with the other state-of-the-art distributed multi-armed bandit algorithms.
+We study a decentralized channel allocation problem in an ad-hoc Internet of Things network underlaying on the spectrum licensed to a primary cellular network.
+In the considered network, the impoverished channel sensing/probing capability and computational resource on the IoT devices make them difficult to acquire the detailed Channel State Information (CSI) for the shared multiple channels.
+In practice, the unknown patterns of the primary users' transmission activities and the time-varying CSI (e.g., due to small-scale fading or device mobility) also cause stochastic changes in the channel quality.
+Decentralized IoT links are thus expected to learn channel conditions online based on partial observations, while acquiring no information about the channels that they are not operating on.
+They also have to reach an efficient, collision-free solution of channel allocation with limited coordination.
+Our study maps this problem into a contextual multi-player, multi-armed bandit game, and proposes a purely decentralized, three-stage policy learning algorithm through trial-and-error.
+Theoretical analyses shows that the proposed scheme guarantees the IoT links to jointly converge to the social optimal channel allocation with a sub-linear (i.e., polylogarithmic) regret with respect to the operational time.
+Simulations demonstrate that it strikes a good balance between efficiency and network scalability when compared with the other state-of-the-art decentralized bandit algorithms.